kevinahn7/capstone-planning/README.md

-Name of Student: Kevin Ahn

-Name of Project: YouTube Clone
+# YouTube Clone

+#### By Kevin Ahn

-Project’s Purpose or Goal: An app where users can watch YouTube videos
+#### Project’s Purpose or Goal: An app where users can watch YouTube videos

-List the absolute minimum features the project requires to meet this purpose or goal:
+#### List the absolute minimum features the project requires to meet this purpose or goal:

-Users can watch videos
+* Users can watch videos
-Users can search for videos
+* Users can search for videos
-Users can log in to their own YouTube account
+* Users can log in to their own YouTube account

-What tools, frameworks, libraries, APIs, modules and/or other resources (whatever is specific to your track, and yourlanguage) will you use to create this MVP?
+#### What tools, frameworks, libraries, APIs, modules and/or other resources (whatever is specific to your track, and yourlanguage) will you use to create this MVP?
 List them all here.
 Be specific.

-React with Redux
+* React with Redux
-YouTube API
+* YouTube API
-JavaScript, HTML and CSS/SCSS
+* JavaScript, HTML and CSS/SCSS

-If you finish developing the minimum viable product (MVP) with time to spare, what will you work on next?
+#### If you finish developing the minimum viable product (MVP) with time to spare, what will you work on next?
 Describe these features here: Be specific.

-Styling to get the look and feel of the actual YouTube site Responsive
+* Styling to get the look and feel of the actual YouTube site
+* Responsive

-Clone of Youtube
+#### Clone of Youtube
 ![Screenshot of Youtube](assets/capstone-visual.PNG)

-Component Diagram
+#### Component Diagram
 ![Alt text](assets/youtube-diagram.png)